Bitton A.F.C.: History

 The club was established in 1892.
 They were members of the Bristol & Suburban League, before joining the Bristol & District League in the late 1920s.
 The club were relegated to Division Four in the early 1950s, but a fourth-place finish in 1954–55 saw them promoted to Division Three, and they went on to win Division Three the following season.
 The club switched to the Bristol Premier Combination in the late 1950s, but returned to the Bristol & District League in 1960.
 They then joined the Bristol Church of England League, before returning to the Bristol Premier Combination, now renamed the Avon Premier Combination, during the 1970s.
 Bitton were promoted to the Premier Division in 1990–91, and in 1994–95 they won the Gloucestershire Senior Amateur Cup and were runners-up in the Premier Division, earning promotion to the Gloucestershire County League.

 In 1996–97 Bitton were runners-up in the Gloucestershire County League and were promoted to Division One of the Western League.
 The 2003–04 season saw the club finish second in Division One, resulting in promotion to the Premier Division.
 They went on to win the league's Les Phillips Cup and the Gloucestershire Challenge Trophy in 2007–08.
 The club retain the Challenge Trophy as well as winning the Premier Division title the following season; however, they were unable to take promotion to the Southern League as their ground did not meet the requirements.
 They went on to finish as runners-up in 2010–11 and 2011–12.

 The 2019–20 season saw Bitton reach the semi-finals of the FA Vase, eventually losing 1–0 after extra time to Consett.
 In October 2022 the club withdrew from the Western League, citing travelling costs as the main reason for the decision.
+However, they rejoined Division One the following season.
+Although the club went on to finish third in Division One in 2023–24, their resignation the previous season meant they were ineligible for promotion and unable to take part in the play-offs.